raiden-network/microraiden/CONTRIBUTING.md

 #### Python

 µRaiden is written in Python and we follow the official Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
 It is highly recommended to use the [flake8](https://pypi.python.org/pypi/flake8) tool in order to automatically determine any and all style violations.
-The customizeable part of flake can be seen in the [configuration file](setup.cfg).
+The customizable part of flake can be seen in the [configuration file](setup.cfg).
 For all the rest which are not configurable here is some general guidelines.

 **Line Length**